 3. Pay yourself.

 Typically, you earn money, live your life and have every intention to save anything that’s leftover come the end of the month.
 Funny how it never works out that way—even when you get a raise.

 “Once you look at your year of spending and earning, it’s important to make paying yourself the priority,” says Feinstein.
 “Set up an automatic transfer to your savings account.
 If you don’t think you have enough money to do that, start small.
 Set up a transfer for $5 per week.
 In a few weeks, check back in.
 Did you miss that $5?
 If not, up the ante!”

 This way, when you want to plan that fab trip over winter break, it seamlessly comes out of your budget without sacrificing anything else.

 Teachers with federal loans are great candidates for Public Service Student Loan Forgiveness.
 This program erases all federal student loans after 10 years of teaching if you’re on an eligible repayment plan and make 120 certified payments.
 Now, private student loans won’t qualify for forgiveness, but can be refinanced at a lower interest rate—saving you thousands over the life of the loan.

 5. Give your money some love.

 Make it a priority to check on your money goals.
 “I recommend creating time every two weeks for a ‘money party,’” says Feinstein.
 “You’ll look at how your spending went over the last two weeks, check in on your goals and tackle any financial to-dos.
-You might have been putting off calling your bank to negotiate away a fee or cancelling a subscription you no longer use.
+You might have been putting off calling your bank to negotiate away a fee or canceling a subscription you no longer use.
 Your money party is the perfect time to deal with these tasks.”

 And make it fun!
 Put on some music, sip your favorite beverage and reward yourself when you’re done.